segmentio/segment-docs/src/connections/destinations/catalog/june/index.md

 rewrite: true
 ---

 [June](https://june.so/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is instant product analytics.
-We automatically generate graphs of the metrics you should track - just connect your Segment account.
+June automatically generates graphs of the metrics you should track - just connect your Segment account.

 This destination is maintained by June.
 For any issues with the destination, [contact the June Support team](mailto:ferruccio@june.so).